Alberto Núñez Feijóo: Personal life

-A 2009 profile of Feijóo by El País noted that his personal life and spending habits were more austere than those of the previous regional president, Touriño.
+A 2009 profile of Feijóo by El País observed that his personal life and spending habits were more austere than those of the previous regional president, Touriño.
 Feijóo was in a relationship with the journalist Carmen Gámir from 2000 to 2012.
 Since 2013 he has been in a relationship with Zara Home director Eva Cárdenas, who gave birth to his only child, also named Alberto, in February 2017.
 Feijóo is known as an admirer of Galician cuisine and a supporter of the football club Deportivo de La Coruña.

+Feijóo speaks Spanish and Galician while his English is considered poor.
+He was attacked for this by PSOE, who argued that it is essential for a prime minister to speak fluent English.
+He replied that there are always translators at international summits.
+Feijóo is a Catholic.